“Last night, as I was sleeping

 – Selection from Antonio Machad’s poem “Last Night As I Was Sleeping.”

-The beginning of one of my favorite vegetables: Cabbage
+The beginning of one of our favorite vegetables: Cabbage

 After a couple of weeks the cabbage head begins to mature.